GiuMangiaracina/Thesis/README.md

 So, in order to add new applications and nodes, you have to start with an associated ID from 4 onwards.
 Follow these instructions (in general, you can use the previous 3 applications as guide, substituting the configuration with the right ID in the various files), for each of the new applications.
 When you read N, substitute with the correct ID (4, 5 ,...) value:

-1.	duplicate a spark directory in the 'program' folder and rename it with 'sparkN'..
+1.	duplicate a spark directory in the 'program' folder and rename it with 'sparkN'.
 Since each application have different requirements (you can read them above), you can duplicate the folder with the metrics of interest for the new application.
 Then you can modify the min/max thresholds changing the parameters in the 'metrics.py' file.

-2. Open the 'docker-compose.yml' file in the 'program' folder, and add at the bottom the following lines for each application, necessary to build the new container:
+2. Open the 'docker-compose.yml' file in the 'program' folder, and add at the bottom the following lines for each new application, necessary to build the new container:
  ```
  sparkN:
         build : ./sparkN/